javier-marti-isasi/Multiclass-semantic-segmentation-using-U-Net/README.md

 ## Results

-With just 256 images of 256x256 and 50 epochs of training, it achieves a Mean Intersection over union (IoU) of 0.88 in the unseen test partition.
+With just 256 images of 256x256 and 50 epochs of training, it achieves a Mean Intersection over Union (IoU) of 0.88 in the unseen test partition.

 ## Predicted segmentation examples